anusha0712/banned-books/README.md

 1. `banned_books.ipynb` : Jupyter Notebook (Python) with all the cleaning and analysis code for the project.

 2. `data` directory:

-    a.
-Raw CSVs downloaded from PEN America's Index. `bb_2021-2022.csv` is the file for book bans in the 2021-2022 academic year, for example.
+    - Raw CSVs downloaded from PEN America's Index. `bb_2021-2022.csv` is the file for book bans in the 2021-2022 academic year, for example.
-    b. `all_banned_books.csv` : Cleaned, concatenated and standardised CSV of all banned books
+    - `all_banned_books.csv` : Cleaned, concatenated and standardised CSV of all banned books
-    c. `top50_banned_2024.csv` : 50 most banned authors in the academic year 2023-2024
+    - `top50_banned_2024.csv` : 50 most banned authors in the academic year 2023-2024
-    d. `top_banned_authors_perAY.xlsx`: Excel sheet with more information on 50 most banned authors for each academic year.
+    - `top_banned_authors_perAY.xlsx`: Excel sheet with more information on 50 most banned authors for each academic year.
 Not shown in final project, but I manually tabulated their gender pronouns.
 They were gathered from their instagram profiles, personal websites and interviews with reputable outlets or organizations like the American Library Association (ALA).

 3. `data_viz` directory:

-    a. `radial_final.svg` : final radial chart for the project
+    - `radial_final.svg` : final radial chart for the project
         - `radial_chart.R`: code to create the bones of the radial chart
-    b. `treemap_final-01.svg`: final treemap graphic for the project
+    - `treemap_final-01.svg`: final treemap graphic for the project

 ## Methodology